“All it takes is a beautiful fake smile to hide an injured soul and they will never notice how broken you really are. “( Robin Williams )

 The ‘most spiritual’ adults amongst us are trying to escape their shadow aspects by claiming and ‘proving’ the world they are Connected with The Source, and they always feel ONLY a pure love, light, selflessness and peace – and NEVER the negative emotions. :p

-But as our shadow is never too far and it keeps lurking behind even our brightest life moments – when the genie finally jumps out of the bottle – it is, unfortunately, too often – TOO LATE.
+But as our fear of shadow is never too far and it keeps lurking behind even our brightest life moments – when the genie finally jumps out of the bottle – it is, unfortunately, too often – TOO LATE.

 We come to the stage of our life where we feel absolutely incapable to deal with our issues.